Spankyty/web.vixenlights.com/content/en/docs/usage/display-setup/display-elements/intelligent-fixture-wizard/edit-functions.md

 ### Assigning Function Details

-There are twelve built in functions.
+There are twelve built-in functions.
-The following sections describe each built in function and what configuration is still required.
+The following sections describe each built-in function and what configuration is still required.
 The functions in the fixture profile are NOT ordered.
-If your fixture does not support one of these built in functions there is no harm in leaving them in the profile.
-If there is any doubt if a function might be applicable to your fixture leave it in the list to save data entry.
+If your fixture does not support one of these built-in functions there is no harm in leaving them in the profile.
+If there is any doubt if a function might apply to your fixture leave it in the list to save data entry.
 These built-in functions are properly tagged to maximize support with the Vixen Intelligent Fixture sequencing effects.

 * **Pan Function** - Input the range of motion the fixture supports when panning.